ghaidaaeldsoky/alfresco/README.md

 2. Ensure the user has a dedicated folder in Alfresco (`cm:folder`)
 3. Upload the document into that folder
-4. Return the Alfresco nodeId and JSON metadata back to jBPM 5.Allow jBPM to reference/view later documents
+4. Return the Alfresco nodeId and JSON metadata back to jBPM
+5. Allow jBPM to reference/view later documents

 This enables a clean, externalized integration layer without installing custom handlers or dependencies inside jBPM.